ARIZONA DIVORCE AND FAMLY LAW MEDIATION AND ARBITRATION

 The parties may agree to waive any rights to appeal the arbitrator’s final decisions or may agree to very limited appeal rights.
 This can also save the parties’ substantial post-decision expenses.

 The regular Court process can take many months and sometimes years to complete.
 Arbitration often provides an expedited process that can save the parties substantial attorney fees and costs in the long run.
-Although you pay a private arbitrator fee for his or her time (as opposed to your regularly appointed judge), in our experience you will save far more in attorney fees in the long run, not to mention getting on with your life much more quickly.
+Although you pay a private arbitrator fee for his or her time (as opposed to your regularly appointed judge), in our experience you may save far more in attorney fees in the long run, not to mention getting on with your life much more quickly.